pauldubois98/ModularFormsModuloTwo.jl/docs/src/data.md

 ## Generating Precalculated Data
 The various precalculated data generators may be found in the data subfolder.
-Note that the user will have to generate the data again (it isn't stored on GitHub).
+Note that the user may create new data files, if the provided ones aren't enought.
-Note as well that there are two implemented weys to store data, we advice the binary for speed purposes.
+Note as well that there are two implemented ways to store data, we advice the binary for speed purposes.

 ## Binary Data Reads
 ```@autodocs